Skip to content

 • Allows predators to say “no one will ever see this,”

 Even when screenshots are taken, children may be too scared or ashamed to report it to anyone.
+The issue with the disappearing or ephemeral images is that it reduces a minor's apprehension to share in sexual content or simply inappropriate material.

 • Claim to be a teenager and appear in your child’s friend suggestions,